 I can’t wait to start my own projects!”

-Rongo Backpackers & Gallery: ”Rongo has what lots of backpackers all over the world are looking for.
+Rongo Dinner, Bed & Breakfast: ”Rongo has what lots of travelers all over the world are looking for.

 It is that feeling of being welcomed and to be at home.
 Rongo is open-minded, gives you the possibility to exchange all sorts of ideas and most of all it is a place to make friends.
 When you have been to Rongo you know how a backpackers should feel like.
 Welcome home….”